-Biotechnology Professional Science Master's Program
+Professional Science Master's in Biotechnology

 There is a significant experiential component of this program, through which students work directly with faculty on real-world projects and gain the skills necessary to solve emerging problems.
-The degree culminates with an independent research project based either at Temple or with one of the program’s government or industry partner organizations in Philadelphia.
+The degree culminates with an independent research project based either at Temple or within one of the program’s government or industry partner organizations in Philadelphia.

 Classes & Curriculum

+The PSM can be completed on either a full- or part-time basis.
+Students are often working professionals, so most classes are offered in the evenings or on weekends for maximum flexibility.
 Classes are held on Main Campus in close proximity to Temple’s various labs and research support facilities.
-PSM courses include current topics in analytical biotechnology, bioethics and policy, bioinformatics, environmental biotechnology, and microbial biotechnology.
+PSM courses include current topics in analytical biotechnology, bioethics and policy, bioinformatics, environmental biotechnology and microbial biotechnology.
 Many courses are writing-intensive and designed to allow students to hone their oral presentation skills.